kreijack/bombrowser/tests/TESTS.md

 - press the right mouse button on the first entry
 - select the "Show assembly by date" command.

-Expected results: The "BOMBrowser" error dialog is showed; this dialog says "The item is not an assembly".
+Expected results:
+- The "BOMBrowser - Assembly" window appears
+- only one code (810037) is showed

 Passed: [X]